OpenAppStack installation instructions¶

 oas.example.orgpointing to the VPSs IP address

-If you want to follow this step, we assume you already have a VPS.
+If you want to install OpenAppStack on a non-Greenhost VPS, we assume you already have a machine with a world-facing IP address.
+Make sure that your VPS meets our prerequisites.
 You’ll need its hostname and its IP address.
-Also check that your VPS meets our prerequisites.

 Create the OpenAppStack settings for your VPS by running the following command:

-$ python -m openappstack create --ip-address IP_ADDRESS --hostname HOSTNAME --subdomain oas example.org
+$ python -m openappstack my-cluster create --ip-address IP_ADDRESS --subdomain oas example.org --create-hostname my-clusters-hostname

 Before you continue, if you have not made DNS entries with the CLI tool, you need to make them now.
 It is important to start with configuring DNS because depending on your DNS setup/provider, it takes a while (sometimes hours) to propagate.